Methods to assist free flow of water

 - general maintenance (which may include upgrade or replacement if necessary) of grilles, culverts, manholes, flap-valves and quays

-- construction, repair or protection of flood defences, revetments and watercourse structures
+- construction, repair or protection of flood defences, culverts, revetments and watercourse structures

 - measures for the protection or rehabilitation of fishery, conservation or other interests

 The Department will carry out the work using environmentally sensitive river engineering techniques.
-Additionally, an assessment is carried out on each watercourse against known natural and built heritage designations.
-This information is available under Environmental Scoping.
+Additionally, an assessment is carried out on each watercourse regarding biodiversity and against known natural and built heritage designations.
+A summary of this information is available under Environmental Scoping.
 From this scoping, any works within, or with the potential to impact upon a Natura 2000 site will be the subject of a Habitats Regulations Assessment.

 The Department reserves the right to alter the maintenance programme if required.
 This may include additional works deemed as emergency.